shinyoungyou/user-docs/README.md

 ### Using VS Code

-We wrote everything directly in VS Code.
-We used the built-in preview to check our Markdown first, then used MkDocs to make sure everything looked good online.
+We wrote all of our documentation content directly in VS Code.
+We used the built-in preview to check our Markdown first and then used the terminal in VS Code to deploy our website using MkDocs commands to make sure the final output looked correct online.

 ### Using a Style Guide